🎠Animation Sequencer

 Reload

 Click this button to repopulate the list of animation clips with those used in the Animator Controller.
+This operation does not remove the animation clips already assigned, but will add any new clips found in the Animator Controller that haven't been added yet.

 Clip Tracks